 In 1994, he co-founded the Labor Relations Association of Passenger Railroads (LRAPR).
 LRAPR is an information exchange organization comprised of the chief labor relations officers from major passenger railroads in the northeastern and midwestern parts of the United States.
 As part of his representation of passenger railroads, Jerry negotiates collective bargaining agreements and advises passenger railroads on various labor and employee relations matters.

 Jerry has been quoted in hundreds of newspaper and magazine articles and has been interviewed on numerous radio and television programs regarding labor- and human resources-related matters.
-He has appeared on television, including NewsHour with Jim Lehrer and FOX Business Network, and he has been quoted in the Associated Press, Bloomberg, Business Week, Chicago Tribune, Detroit Free Press, Minneapolis Star Tribune, MSNBC.com, Reuters, USA Today, The New York Times, Los Angeles Times and The Washington Post.
+He has appeared on television, including the PBS NewsHour with Jim Lehrer, and FOX Business Network, and he has been quoted in the Associated Press, Bloomberg, Business Week, Chicago Tribune, Detroit Free Press, Minneapolis Star Tribune, MSNBC.com, Reuters, USA Today, The New York Times, Los Angeles Times and The Washington Post.

 In addition, he is a frequently requested speaker.
 His topics have included pay and labor markets in a global era, costing out labor contracts, and trends in health and welfare benefit plans.